 • Understand and summarize academic articles published in top finance journals.

-The course consists of interactive lectures (incl. guest lectures).
-Attendance to all lectures is mandatory except for the additional, non-compulsory lectures.
+The course consists of interactive lectures (including guest lectures).
+Attendance to all lectures is mandatory.
 Attendance will be checked.
 Being late will count as having missed 0.5 lecture.
-For this minor students are allowed to miss two compulsory lectures (with or without reason).
+For this minor students are allowed to miss two lectures (with or without reason).
 Missing more than two lectures will result in failing the course.
-Missing compulsory lectures can be partly compensated by attending non-compulsory lectures.

 Method of examination

 Composition of final grade

-The final grade for the course is a weighted average of the written closed book test with open questions and multiple choice questions (60%) and assignments (40%).
+The final grade for the course is a weighted average of the written test with open questions and assignments.
 Note that all partial grades are only valid for the current academic year.
 In order to pass the course a score of 5.5 is required for the final grade.
 In order to obtain a grade you need to score at least 4.5 on the written test.
 There is a resit opportunity for the written test but not for the assignments.

 Feedback will be provided online and during class.